kevinmiles/blog/_posts/2013-07-28-uialertview-with-blocks.md

 title: "UIAlertView with Blocks"
 slug: uialertview-with-blocks
 date: 2013-07-28
-categories: blog
+category: blog
 tags:
 ---

 UIAlertView predates the introduction of Objective-C blocks so it implements callbacks using delegation.
 This works reasonably well for a single alert view in a view controller, but what happens when you have multiple?
 How do you distinguish between the different alert views?
 The common solution is to use tags, and the have a conditional in the delegate method.

-{% highlight objc %}
+{% highlight objc linenos %}
 UIAlertView *continueAlertView = [[UIAlerView alloc] initWithTitle:@"Continue?"
                                                           message:nil
                                                          delegate:self